cerner/fhir.cerner.com/content/millennium/r4/clinical/request-and-response/communication.md

 ## Create

-Create a new Communication.
+Create a new communication.

     POST /Communication

 _Notes_

 * Only the body fields mentioned below are supported.
-Unsupported fields will be ignored.
+Unsupported fields are ignored.
-* Modifier fields should not be provided, and will cause the transaction to fail.
+* Do not provide modifier fields because they cause the transaction to fail.

 ### Authorization Types